7 Best Tennis Shoes in 2023

 Brenton Barker on

 Disclaimer: This guide will be covering athletic tennis shoes that are used for playing on the court.
-If you are after a pair of casual sneakers, see our selection of tennis-inspired kicks.
+If you are after a pair of casual trainers, see our selection of tennis-inspired kicks.

 When you are just starting out, all tennis shoes appear the same.
 However, the way they feel and perform on the court can vary greatly.
-We have tested over 40 pairs of tennis shoes to help you find the one that works best for you.
+We have tested tennis shoes from different brands to help you find the one that works best for you.

 Best tennis shoes overall